EdData/LondonHousingProject/README.md

 <img width="1187" alt="V_Comparison_Salary_Price_TSold" src="https://user-images.githubusercontent.com/119752965/213745645-b41c3b42-b0f3-466f-86fc-cb5da25210b8.png">

--- Comparison of change in Salary, Price and Total Sold to the previous year:
+Analysis of the change in Salary, Price and Total Sold to the previous year:

 -- From this data, looking at the year 2002.
 The change in the number of houses being sold (T_Sold_Change column) from the previous year did increase, but did not have the highest change percentage wise compared to the other years, that would be year ending 2006.